 Can you record a Zoom Session?

 Zoom sessions can be recorded in a handful of different ways.
-If you’re not the host or don’t have permission from the host to record, you can use a third-party recorder app or your device’s built-in recording functions.
+If you’re not the host or don’t have permission from the host to Record, you can use a third-party recorder app or your device’s built-in recording functions.

 You can record a Zoom session using the app if you’re the meeting host or have the host’s authorization.
-How to record a meeting on Zoom from any device is covered in the sections above.

 - How to Manage Multiple Instagram Accounts on PC Right Now